 15. Address Daytime Stress at the Source

-Night overthinking is usually delayed daytime stress.
+Night overthinking is usually a delayed form of daytime stress.

 Ask yourself: